Evaluating Self-Supervised Learning for Molecular Graph Embeddings: Preliminaries

-\myparagraph{Probe.} We use probe models~\cite{Liu0BPS19} to study whether self-supervised learned embeddings encode helpful structural information about graphs.
-Concretely, we extract embeddings from a pre-trained GNN, and train an MLP model to predict the probe tasks with node and graph embeddings as inputs.
-Details on this network are in \Cref{append_sec:probe}.
-We use scaffold splitting to split data into 80\%/10\%/10\% for the training/validation/testing set.
-The training procedure runs for 100 epochs with a fixed learning rate of $1e^{-3}$.
-For model selection, we select the best model based on the validation set.
+\textbf{Probe.} We use probe models~\cite{Liu0BPS19} to study whether self-supervised learned embeddings encode helpful structural information about graphs.
+Concretely, we extract embeddings from a pre-trained GNN and train a linear model to predict the probe tasks with node and graph embeddings as inputs.
+As the first work that designs probe methods on graph embeddings, we follow previous works on computer vision and natural language processing.
+We mainly compute and compare the quality of pre-trained embeddings using linear probe models.
+We have also experimented MLPs with one hidden layer as the probe models, as this architecture is utilised in some previous works.
+We observe similar findings with both probe architectures and reported the results of MLP probes in~\Cref{append_sec:probe}.
+We use scaffold split to partition data into 80\%/10\%/10\% for the training/validation/testing set.
+The training procedure runs for 100 epochs with a fixed learning rate of 0.001.
+We report the test results based on the best validation scores.
 To account for statistical significance, we average all experimental results over three independent runs.
+We find that different data splits are the primary cause for performance variations ($\sim$2\%), instead of initialising probe models with different random seeds ($<$0.01\%).